Estimating linear response statistics using orthogonal polynomials: An RKHS formulation: Numerical Examples

 In this section, we will test the proposed method on two models, a stochastic gradient system with a triple-well potential (Section~\ref{sec:Triple}) and a Langevin equation with the Morse potential (Section~\ref{sec:Lan}).
 In \cite{HLZ:19}, the authors have explored these two examples.
 Here, our goal is to demonstrate the numerical implementation of the kernel embedding linear response approach introduced in Section~\ref{sec:KELR} based on different choices of orthogonal polynomials.
 We also stress that we picked examples with explicit equilibrium distributions so that we can verify the estimates by directly comparing to the exact linear response via the FDT formula as reviewed in Section~\ref{sec:FDT}.

-{ As for a comparison, we consider the classical kernel density estimator (KDE).
+As for a comparison, we consider the classical kernel density estimator (KDE).
 Formally, given $\{X_n\}_{n=1}^{N}$ sampled from a target density function $\peq$, the KDE estimator is given by,

 where $h>0$ is the bandwidth parameter, and $K$ is a smooth density function with zero mean and finite second moment \cite{Wass_book:06}.
 The uniform convergence of the KDE estimates and its derivatives have been discussed in \cite{nadaraya1965non} and \cite{schuster1969estimation}, respectively.
 Similar to the kernel embedding linear response in Section~\ref{sec:KELR}, one may replace $p_{eq}$ in \eqref{eq:lin_oper} with the corresponding KDE estimate, $\tilde{p}_{N}$, and obtain the KDE-based approximation of the linear response statistics.
 As opposed to the kernel embedding formulation in Section~\ref{sec:KELR}, the KDE-based estimator possesses the positivity but does not have the orthogonality of the basis functions.
-As a result, in the numerical implementation, we do not need to propose any truncation to the sample points.
+As a result, we do not need to propose any truncation to the sample points in the numerical implementation.
 However, each evaluation of $\tilde{p}_{N}$ or its derivatives requires visiting $K$ a total of $N$ times, which makes the computation expensive.

 As with the kernel regression in \eqref{eq:KDE}, the choice of kernel $K$ is not crucial, but the choice of bandwidth $h$ is important.
-For simplicity, throughout the section, we fix $K$ to be the Gaussian kernel, $K(\bm{x}) = (2\pi)^{-\frac{d}{2}}\exp(-\frac{1}{2}\bm{x}^2)$, and set $h$ to be the Silverman's bandwidth \cite{silverman1986density},
+For simplicity, throughout the section, we fix $K$ to be the Gaussian kernel, $K(\bm{x}) = (2\pi)^{-\frac{d}{2}}\exp\left(-\frac{1}{2}\|\bm{x}\|^2\right)$, and set $h$ to be the Silverman's bandwidth \cite{silverman1986density},

 where $\sigma(\{X_n\})$ denotes the standard deviation of the given sample $\{X_n\}_{n=1}^{N}$.
 While more elaborate bandwidth selection methods can be done (such as the cross validation), we do not pursue them due to the very slow computational time in computing the linear response statistics (see Table~\ref{tab:run_time} for a wall-clock time in both examples below with $N=10^7$).